By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 26 May 2017

 ► NOTE: This method can only be performed AFTER the coating is removed.

 As explained previously, mineral deposits from the water lie trapped within the paint’s porous structure after the paint cools down.
-Therefore, in order to remove these mineral deposits, heat is reintroduced to the panel to swell the paint.
+Therefore, in order to remove these mineral deposits, heat must be reintroduced to swell the panel to open the pores.
 To heat a panel, use either an IR lamp, tuning it to 100°F on a dial (or use distance to regulate temperature) or put the panel in direct sun the sun for 3-5 min.
 BEFORE paint correction begins, make sure to let the panel cool so it feels warm but not scalding hot.
 If you have an infrared thermometer then wait till panel temperatures read 100°F.

 Then GENTLY polish the area (preferably with a 21mm Dual Action Polisher) with a NON Diminishing Polishing Liquid with a low solvent content on a Microfiber disc, making sure to overload the entire pad with the product.